 Funding: This project was supported by funding of the Swiss National Science foundation (SNF grant 31003A 149925 to M.B.).

 Author contributions: M.B. and M.V. planned the experiments and interpreted the data, LS.Z., M.V, F.L and F.S performed the experiments.
 MO.M and LC.H helped in data analysis and for the revision as well as the correction of the manuscript.
 M.B., M.V. and LS.Z. analyzed the data and wrote the manuscript.
 LS.Z. finalized the manuscript and figures.
-M.C. prepared the monoclonal antibody AT128 for FcRIIb blocking.
+M.C. originated, characterized and prepared the AT128 mAb for FcRIIb blocking.

 Competing interests: The authors declare no competing financial interests.